nbfigueroa/SVMGrad/README.md

 $ cd ~/catkin_ws/
 $ catkin_make
 ```
-This will compile the SVM-grad library as well as a testing node.
+This will compile the svm-grad library as well as a testing node.
 To run the testing node, type the following:
 ```
 rosrun svm-grad svm-grad-test
 ```